Saibot393/Rideable/README.md

 - Override world riding effects (GM only): to override the world standard riding effects with the tokens effects (instead of appending them)
 - Self apply riding effects (GM only): to make this token apply its own Riding effects while riding
 - Can be grappled(GM only): to enabled/disable the grapple feature on this token
+- Can be piloted(GM only): to allow players to pilot this token/tile

 ### Compatibility: